mmu-webdesign/l4-IWD-web-block/rwd-06-quality-assurance.md

 Derren gives you some tips on how he approaches the order of his CSS files.

-- Resets
+1. Resets
-- Very basic styles for elements (e.g. h1, h2, p): nothing too opinionated though - no colours or styling -Then break the page up into sections and style each one, e.g.
+1. Very basic styles for elements (e.g. h1, h2, p): nothing too opinionated though - no colours or styling
+1. Then break the page up into sections and style each one, e.g.
     - All styles for header
     - All styles for page sections
     - All styles for footers

-- So that I know if I'm in the middle of the stylesheet, it'll be the CSS for the middle of the page.
+1. So that I know if I'm in the middle of the stylesheet, it'll be the CSS for the middle of the page.
-- The last thing in the stylesheet will probably be the footer.
+1. The last thing in the stylesheet will probably be the footer.
-- Use lots of comments in your stylesheet that break up the code and label the page sections.
+1. Use lots of comments in your stylesheet that break up the code and label the page sections.

 ## SEO - your content